STAFF

 DIRECTOR OF OPERATIONS

 Lesley Hunter is an experienced musician, dancer, arts educator, arts manager, program creator, and project management with over twenty years of experience working in the area of performing arts, arts education, and management in both the profit and nonprofit industries.
 Her work with such organizations as the Brooklyn Academy of Music, Arts Administrators of Color Network, Black Curators Dance Performance, and Arts and Education Roundtable demonstrate her service to the arts community.
-She has served as an arts program curator, developer, manager, and administrator for programs throughout the five boroughs of New York City.
+She has served as an arts program curator, developer, manager, and administrator for programs throughout New York City.

 READ FULL BIO